JLLeitschuh/nodeclipse-1/README.md

 Build

 `mvn package` or `mvn clean package -Pquick` builds in `org.nodeclipse.updates/target` with less external dependencies.
-Not enought for release, e.g. because JSHint is external plugin and there are 20 more others.
+It is not enough for release, e.g. because JSHint is external plugin and there are 20 more others.

 `mvn clean package -Pfull` builds in `org.nodeclipse.site/target`.
 For release.